purpleteam-labs/purpleteam/README.md

 Configure this property if you do not want to manually pass it as an argument to the CLI.
 This is the _Job_ file you have configured to specify your System Under Test (_SUT_) details.

-If you installed the _PurpleTeam_ CLI via `git clone` (You are intending to run _PurpleTeam_ CLI standalone), then a relative directory path from the root of the repository ("./testResources/jobs/your_job_file") is acceptable.
+If you installed the _PurpleTeam_ CLI via `git clone` (You are intending to run _PurpleTeam_ CLI stand-alone), then a relative directory path from the root of the repository ("./testResources/jobs/your_job_file") is acceptable.
 If you installed the _PurpleTeam_ CLI via `npm install` Then it's more likely that you will need this path to be absolute, as the current directory (./) is more than likely not going to be within the _PurpleTeam_ CLI project itself, but rather wherever the purpleteam binary is itself.

 This value can be [overridden](#run-the-purpleteam-cli-directly---with-test-options) by passing it in as an option to the commands that require it (currently `test` and `testplan`).